Compare Documents

 The following code example shows how to compare DOCX and DOC documents:

-If you want to compare two documents, you will need the following Wordize modules with the corresponding licenses:
+To compare documents, you will need the following Wordize modules with the corresponding licenses:

 - The Wordize Comparison for .NET module, which provides functionality for comparing documents.